faznaimov/simpsons-classification/README.md

 ### Flask

 We used a Javascript/HTML frontend with a Flask backend server written in python.
-The backend is comprised of two end-points as displayed below - the first endpoint simply renders the page while the second handles prediction requests sent from the frontend.
-All requests include a base64 string representation of picture file which is then decoded and converted into an numpy array to be passed thru the model.
-Predictions passed back from the model are then relayed to the front end as string, thus completing the initial request.
+The back end comprises two endpoints, as displayed below - the first endpoint renders the page while the second handle prediction requests sent from the frontend.
+All requests include a base64 string representation of a picture file that is then decoded and converted into a NumPy array to pass through the model.
+Predictions passed back from the model are then relayed to the front end as a string, thus completing the initial request.

 ```python
 @app.route("/")
 def index():
     return render_template("index.html")

 @app.route('/predict', methods=['GET', 'POST'])
 def predict():